2026 Program

 10:00 AM

-10:30 AM Performance management provides a critical link between total rewards programs and overall organizational success.
-This link is most effective when performance management approaches are intentionally aligned with business priorities and supported by total rewards strategies that are clear, equitable, and meaningful to the workforce.
-When alignment is strong, performance management can reinforce desired behaviors, support employee engagement, and help organizations attract, motivate, and retain talent.
 To shape the future of work, we must rethink the boundaries between compensation and talent development.
 Though both aim to drive business success and elevate employee experience, they often operate in silos.
 In this session, we’ll explore what happens when leaders connect rewards and talent strategies to unlock greater impact.
 Do performance management and pay cycles align?
 Is your career framework fueling growth for high-potential talent?
 It’s time to challenge conventional models and design a connected approach that accelerates development, strengthens succession, and drives results.

 Denise Liebetrau | Founder & Principal Compensation Consultant, Prosper Consulting